 Within each colour coded section, you’ll find that places included in the York Pass are marked with a star 🙂

 Click here to open the map in a new tab.
 Or click the image below.

 There are a huge number of things to do in York – with over 35 museums alone!
-Since we cannot possibly list them all, we’ve picked our top 11 favourite things to do in York.
+Since we cannot possibly list them all, we’ve picked our top 13 favourite things to do in York.
 Although, of course, we’ve included a few other things you can also do in York to ensure you have the best guide possible!

 Before we get into it, a couple of fun facts: